RamEduard/mdl-react-app/README.md

 # mdl-react-app

-Example of react app with mdl components.
+Simple example of react app with mdl components and react-router.

 ## Clone